 Since your trip’s duration and the sites you want to visit will determine the type and size of RV you need, it’s best to plan a journey before you check the rental sites.

-Roadtrippers is often considered the best road trip planner since it lets you add multiple stop points, like national parks and towns, in your itinerary.
+You may want to explore the best California road trips using your RV, again, it is best to do it with your family and friends to guide you through.
+Roadtrippers is a free application and often considered the best road trip planner since it lets you add multiple stop points, like national parks and towns, to your itinerary.

 Also, the app’s basic features are free, and it’s available for all operating systems.